ManhHoDinh/HomeLand/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.
 ## 💕 Thanks
-This project almost completed like a real estate brokerage market.
-However developed by developer team who is still university students and have not enough experiences, this project maybe has some problem.
+This project is almost completed like apartment management.
+However developed by the developer team who is still university students and have not enough experiences, this project maybe has some problem.
 You can visit our deploy website for more experience.
 Thank you for visiting our project.

 I deeply appreciate every member of this team for showing relentless effort for this project.